larryv/dotfiles/README.txt

         $ make gnupg-check
         $ make zsh-check

-The tests use nonstandard tools, which are listed in [the makefile][].
+The tests use nonstandard tools, which are listed in the makefile.
 If any of the defaults are unsuitable, override them as necessary.

-  [the makefile]: ../Makefile

     $ make GPG=gpg2 SHELLCHECK=/opt/local/bin/shellcheck gnupg-check